joebew42/mars-rover-kata/readme.md

 ## TODO

 - [F] WIP: A rover can be moved forward when it receives the command `f`.

-    - moves forward along the x when it receives the command f and it is facing east
     - moves backward along the x when it receives the command f and it is facing west

 - [F] Direction `West` and `East` are missing.